sonic-net/SONiC/doc/hash/hash-design.md

 For ECMP, the hashing algorithm determines how incoming traffic is forwarded to the next-hop device.
 For LAG, the hashing algorithm determines how traffic is placed onto the LAG member links to manage
-bandwidth by evenly load-balancing traffic across the the outgoing links.
+bandwidth by evenly load-balancing traffic across the outgoing links.

 GH is a feature which allows user to configure which hash fields suppose to be used by hashing algorithm.
 GH provides global switch hash configuration for ECMP and LAG.